nameless-and-blameless/TAG/wiki/Home.md

      - Public Awareness and Advocacy
      - FAQ

-> [!NOTE]
+> [!IMPORTANT]
-> Yes, this is what the Book of Revelation is about.
-There's no need to worry, Earth, Humanity, Electricity, GitHub and iPhones will be here tomorrow and for the indefinite future.
+> Use Pages navigation below to navigate, some entries are being edited.
+Only one of His servants can type, and I'm enduring more attacks to keep this offline while trying to get everything ready for the Creator's "hard stop."

 > [!WARNING]
 > **Public Notice and Warning to the U.S. Government:**